cdevents/spec/core.md

 ## Events

-### `pipelineRun Queued`
+### `pipelineRun queued`

-Due the dynamic nature of Pipelines, most of actual work needs to be queued to happen in a distributed way, hence Queued events are added.
+Due the dynamic nature of Pipelines, most of actual work needs to be queued to happen in a distributed way, hence queued events are added.
 Adopters can choose to ignore these events if they don't apply to their use cases.

 - Event Type: __`dev.cdevents.pipelinerun.queued`__
-- Predicate: Queued
+- Predicate: queued
 - Subject: [`pipelineRun`](#pipelinerun)

 | Field | Type | Description | Examples | Mandatory ✅ \| Optional ⚪ |